pytorch/pytorch.github.io/_posts/2023-12-14-understanding-gpu-memory-1.md

 The **Memory Snapshot** tool provides a fine-grained GPU memory visualization for debugging GPU OOMs.
 Captured memory snapshots will show memory events including allocations, frees and OOMs, along with their stack traces.

 In a snapshot, each tensor’s memory allocation is color coded separately.
 The x axis is over time, and the y axis is the amount of GPU memory in MB.
 The snapshot is interactive, so we can observe the stack trace for any allocation by mousing over.
-Try it yourself on [the interactive HTML version](https://www.internalfb.com/manifold/explorer/ai_efficiency/tree/users/aaronshi/devvm2184.cco0.facebook.com_Dec_11_10_38_05.html).

 In this snapshot, there are 3 peaks showing the memory allocations over 3 training iterations.
 When looking at the peaks, it is **easy to see the rise of memory in the forward** **pass** and the **fall during the backward pass** as the gradients are computed.
 It is also possible to see that the program has the **same pattern of memory use iteration to iteration**.
 One thing that stands out is the many **tiny spikes in memory**, by mousing over them, we see that they are buffers used temporarily by convolution operators.